eik-lib/esbuild-plugin/README.md

 ### .plugin()

 Returns the plugin which will apply the loaded import maps during build.
-The returned plugin should be appended to the ESBuild plugin array.
+The returned plugin should be appended to the esbuild plugin array.

 ```js
 import * as eik from "@eik/esbuild-plugin";